 Once it’s time to buy a new washing machine, the big challenge is to decide whether you go for a front loading or a top loading washer.
 Both front loading and top loading washers come with their advantages and disadvantages, but which one is better?

-Here, Electrolux Malaysia will discuss 11 key distinguishing factors between top load vs front load washing machines to help you decide which one fits your needs and style.
+Here, Electrolux Philippines will discuss 11 key distinguishing factors between top load vs front load washing machines to help you decide which one fits your needs and style.

 Before going into the detailed comparison, let’s walk through the brief definition of front loaders and top loaders.